SanderMertens/flecs/Manual.md

 Inside the system implementation, an application will be able to check whether the component was available or not.

 #### Column source modifiers
-System queries can request components from a variety of sources.
+System signatures can request components from a variety of sources.
 The most common and default source is from an entity.
-When a system specifies `Position, Velocity` as its query, it will match _entities_ that have `Position, Velocity`.
+When a system specifies `Position, Velocity` as its signature, it will match _entities_ that have `Position, Velocity`.
 A system may however require components from other entities than the one being iterated over.
-To streamline this use case, reduce `ecs_get` API calls within systems, and prevent excessive checking on whether components are available on external entities, the system query can capture these requirements.
-A query may contain the folllowing modifiers:
+To streamline this use case, reduce `ecs_get` API calls within systems, and prevent excessive checking on whether components are available on external entities, the system signature can capture these requirements.
+A signature may contain the folllowing modifiers:

 ##### SELF modifier
 This is the default modifier, and is implied when no modifiers are explicitly specified.
 An example of the `SELF` modifier is: